This product is successfully added to your cart

 The maker of the 'first atlas', the Theatrum Orbis Terrarum (1570), was born on 4 April 1527 into an old Antwerp family.
 He learned Latin and studied Greek and mathematics.

 Abraham and his sisters Anne and Elizabeth took up map colouring.
-He was admitted to the Guild of St. Luke as an "illuminator of maps."
-Besides colouring maps, Ortelius was a dealer in antiques, coins, maps, and books, with the book and map trade gradually becoming his primary occupation.
+Ortelius was admitted to the Guild of St. Luke as an "illuminator of maps."
+In addition to colouring maps, Ortelius was a dealer in antiques, coins, maps, and books, and the book and map trade gradually became his primary occupation.

 Business went well because his means permitted him to start an extensive collection of medals, coins, antiques, and a library of many volumes.
-In addition, he travelled a lot and visited Italy and France, made contacts everywhere with scholars and editors, and maintained extensive correspondence with them.
+In addition, he travelled a lot, visited Italy and France, made contacts everywhere with scholars and editors, and maintained extensive correspondence with them.

-In 1568 the production of individual maps for his atlas Theatrum Orbis Terrarum was already in full swing.
-He completed the atlas in 1569, and in May of 1570, the Theatrum was available for sale.
+In 1568, the production of individual maps for his atlas Theatrum Orbis Terrarum was already in full swing.
+He completed the atlas in 1569, and in May 1570, it was available for sale.
 It was one of the most expensive books ever published.

 This first edition contained seventy maps on fifty-three sheets.
 Franciscus Hogenberg engraved the maps.

-Later editions included Additamenta (additions), resulting in Ortelius' historical atlas, the Parergon, mostly bound together with the atlas.
-The Parergon can be called a truly original work of Ortelius, who drew the maps based on his research.
+Later editions included Additamenta (additions), resulting in Ortelius' historical atlas, the Parergon, which is mainly bound together with the atlas.
+The Parergon can be considered a truly original work by Ortelius, who drew the maps based on his research.

 The importance of the Theatrum Orbis Terrarum for geographical knowledge in the last quarter of the sixteenth century is difficult to overemphasize.
 Nothing was like it until Mercator's atlas appeared twenty-five years later.
 Demand for the Theatrum was remarkable.
-Some 24 editions appeared during Ortelius's lifetime and another ten after his death in 1598.
+Some 24 editions appeared during Ortelius's lifetime and another 10 after he died in 1598.
 Editions were published in Dutch, German, French, Spanish, English, and Italian.
 The number of map sheets grew from 53 in 1570 to 167 in 1612 in the last edition.

 In 1577, engraver Philip Galle and poet-translator Pieter Heyns published the first pocket-sized edition of the Theatrum, the Epitome.
 The work was trendy.
 Over thirty editions of this Epitome were published in different languages.